rpetty9/artist_collaboration_project/README.md

 I have provided filtered down versions of the data to use since the full data files are too large to upload to github.

-This porject is a work in progress and will be finished by 4/18
+This project is a work in progress and will be finished by 4/18

 ---